Esteemed-Innovation/Esteemed-Innovation/CONTRIBUTING.md

 ### Packaging
 Package by feature, not layer/type.
 For example, if you are creating a new machine, create a new package named after the machine where all of its relevant classes (including but not limited to its Block, TileEntity, and TESR).

 The `commons` package contains code that is meant to be used across the entire project, but does not belong in the public API.
 Avoid referencing class across packages.
-Packages should only be dependent on themselves, the commons package, and the API.
+Packages should only be dependent on themselves, the commons package, the API, and sometimes ContentModules.